Show All Answers

 The connection is comparable to average DSL / Cable modem service, but your speed will vary depending on traffic from other Wi-Fi users in the library and beyond.
 MPL uses 802.11n access points, and has a fiber optic connection to the Internet.
 The wireless network has been allocated a portion of this connection, which is shared among users, so your speed will vary.

-LINK+ is a consortium of more than 50 public and academic libraries in California and Nevada that enables you to search its catalog and borrow member libraries' books and media.
+LINK+ is a consortium of more than 50 public and academic libraries in California and Nevada that enables you to search its catalog and borrow member libraries' books.